amperity/amperity-docs/shared/terms.rst

 .. term-given-name-start

-The first name that is associated with an individual customer record.
+The first name that is associated with a customer.

 .. term-given-name-end